azure-terraform-workshop/terraform-workshop-labs/201-kubernetes/README.md

 We will start with a few of the basic resources needed.

-Create a `main.tf` file to hold our configuration.
+Create a `core.tf` file to hold our configuration.

-### Create Variables

-Create a file `variables.tf` and add the following configuration:

-### Create Variables TF File

-Create a file `terraform.tfvars` and add the following configuration:

-### Create Core Infrastructure

-Create a file `core.tf` and add the following configuration:
+Add the folowing to the file:

 ```hcl
 resource "azurerm_resource_group" "main" {